JanneMattila/www/docs/_posts/2025/09/2025-09-21-automated-order-processing.markdown

 Alternatively, you might want to start with a semi-automated process where the system extracts the order details, validates it and sends them to a human for review before finalizing the order.
 It can also create a prebaked email draft to the user.
-User can then just review the email and click button to send it.
+User can then just review the email, and if they want add some personal touch to it, and click button to send it.
 Here's a mockup of such user interface:

 {% include imageEmbed.html imagesize="70%" link="/assets/posts/2025/09/21/automated-order-processing/automated-order-processing.png" %}